 - Products with free valuations and solicitor’s costs

-- Mortgages with no ERCs (early repayment charges)
+- Buy to let mortgages with no ERCs (early repayment charges)

-- Mortgages for both individuals and limited companies, with up to four-way ownership
+- Buy to let mortgages for both individuals and limited companies, with up to four-way ownership

 - British nationals living abroad and non-British nationals with three or more years’ residency

 - Second mortgages on buy to let properties

 - Uninhabitable properties and properties going through probate

 Buy to let mortgages explained

 If you wish to invest in residential property to let to paying tenants, you cannot use an ordinary mortgage.
 You will need a specialist buy to let mortgage product instead.